 In IL, the objectives involve imitating trajectory modes clustered from expert trajectories, as well as directly learning from expert trajectories and expert actions.
 For trajectory modes, the objective is multi-mode classification.

 where the focal loss is

-Among the above, $C_m$ and $N_m$ are the total numbers of modes and samples. $p_{i,j}$ is the sigmoid probability for mode $j$. $y_{i,j}$ is the $j$-th element of the one-hot encoded target vector for the sample $i$. $\alpha$ and $\nu$ are the hyperparameters that manage the imbalance between the modes.
+Among the above, $C_m$ and $N_m$ are the numbers of modes and samples within a batch. $p^{m}_{i,j}$ is the sigmoid probability for mode $j$. $y^{m}_{i,j}$ is the $j$-th element of the one-hot encoded target vector for sample $i$. $\zeta$ and $\mu$ are the hyperparameters that manage the imbalance between the modes.